Skip to main content

 Prop.
 K’s passage fueled outrage among D4 residents, who criticized Engardio for championing a measure they argued would worsen traffic in their neighborhoods.
 They spent months collecting signatures to qualify the recall as a special election.

 Engardio said he supported Prop.
 K because of coastal erosion and other environmental concerns that threatened the Great Highway’s future.
-He argued that despite some frustration in his district over the park, which opened this spring, there is also widespread enthusiasm for it among his constituents.
+He argued that despite some frustration in his district over the park, which opened this spring, there is widespread enthusiasm for it among his constituents.

 In his speech, Engardio argued that “San Francisco cannot be the most progressive city afraid of change.”